FISHEYE FILM FESTIVAL 2024 is coming soon…TICKETS are on sale now!

-In person events will take place from Thursday 18th April until Saturday 27th April.
+This year we are running a hybrid festival: In person events will take place from Thursday 18th April until Saturday 27th April and the virtual festival is online powered by eoFlix from 19th April until 3rd May.

-The festival events are open for the public to enjoy; our film screenings come with the added bonus of hearing from some filmmakers and gaining “behind the scenes” knowledge.
+The festival events are open for the public to enjoy.
+Our film screenings come with the bonus of hearing from some filmmakers and gaining “behind the scenes” knowledge.
+See below for full details of the films, filmmakers, and in person and online events.

 We cannot wait to share this year’s wonderful selection of films with you!